docs/svelte/01-introduction/01-overview.md

 ### `failed`

-Renders a fallback UI with the error and reset function:
+Renders fallback UI with error details and reset function:

 ```svelte